 Some of those vendors may be overseas, which is why having a backup stateside is essential.
 This is especially the case when your primary overseas vendor is not delivering on time.

-As Ryan Vinyard, engineering lead for Highway1 recently stated in an interview with Line//Shape//Space, clear communication with vendors is a critical component of managing supply chain risk.
+As Ryan Vinyard, engineering lead for Highway1, stated in an interview with Line//Shape//Space, clear communication with vendors is a critical component of managing supply chain risk:

 “Putting the time into documentation and communication is key.
 I can’t tell you how many prototype builds I’ve gotten to the end of and it’s, ‘Hey, we’re going to have that part today, right?’ and the response is, ‘Oh, I thought one more week was okay.’”

 A good rule is to have at least two to three approved vendors, with at least one stateside, for any raw material or product you sell.
-This ensures you have ample time to cover shortages and or shipment delays should any one vendor fall short.
+This ensures you have ample time to cover shortages.

 3. Sell some inventory at a lower price